Life is a roller coaster of situations and emotions.

 - We can speak the Word of God out loud.
-Yes, I know some of you feel silly declaring Scripture.
+Yes, it can feel silly declaring Scripture.
 But it’s one of the to-dos we’re given in the Bible.
 Why?
 Because it works!
 God spoke creation into existence.
-When we speak Scripture aloud, the demons scatter and our mind clears.
+When we speak Scripture aloud, we’re declaring God’s power.

-In the Bible, God continually reminds us to NOT worry when life gets tough.
-He asks us to rely on Him for our needs, if not also our immediate rescue.
-God moves according to His plan and timing.
-But we can trust that He cares, and is always working for our good because we love Him.
+God continually reminds us to NOT worry when life gets tough.
+To rely on Him for our needs, if not also our immediate rescue.
+God moves according to His plan and timing, but we can trust that He cares, and is always working for our good because we love Him.

 - Do you want to have a relationship with Jesus?
 Start here.